Sushant-Coder-01/Match-Me/README.md

 ## Scripts

-Here are the npm scripts for building and running the app:
+Here are the `npm` scripts for building and running the app:

 - **`npm run dev`**: Starts the Next.js development server.
 - **`npm run build`**: Builds the app for production.
 - **`npm run start`**: Starts the production server.
 - **`npm run lint`**: Lint the code using Next.js linting.

+## DB Commands

+- **`npx prisma generate`**: This command generates the Prisma client, which allows you to interact with your database using Prisma's API.

+- **`npx prisma db push`**: This command pushes your Prisma schema changes to your database without creating a migration (for development environments).

+- **`npx prisma studio`**: This command opens Prisma Studio, a web interface for browsing and editing your database content visually.

 ## Steps Taken